 grep,find,sed,awk) for searching and transforming workspace content. - Execute scripts written during the build to verify outputs.

-- Call any of the 22+ built-in tools via shell syntax.
+- Call any of the 34 built-in tools via shell syntax.

 Custom bash commands (v6.154) let workspace owners define their own bash extensions.
-A team running a documentation workspace can define a lint-docs command that EVE invokes during builds; a marketing team can define validate-cta to check landing pages.
+A team running a documentation workspace can define a lint-docs command that Taskade EVE invokes during builds; a marketing team can define validate-cta to check landing pages.

-External MCP: EVE as Client
+External MCP: Taskade EVE as Client

-EVE can call external MCP servers to pull context from other tools.
+Taskade EVE can call external MCP servers to pull context from other tools.
 This is the Taskade-as-client side of the bidirectional MCP model (see MCP server comparison).

 - User prompt: "Build me a CRM connected to our Linear issues for technical accounts."